kuehne-trustable-de/ca3sCore/src/main/resources/help/helpAdmin_en.md

 #### <a id="pipeline.additional-email-recipients"></a> Define additional email recipients

-This input field allows the definition of additional email recipients that will be notified on certificate creation by this pipeline.
+This input field allows the definition of additional email recipients that will be notified on certificate creation or revocation by this pipeline.
+Multiple values may be separated by commas.

-#### <a id="pipeline.process.create"></a> BPMN process 'Create'
+#### <a id="pipeline.process.create"></a> BPMN process 'Request Authorization'

 This listbox allows the selection of a BPMN process that will be invoked for certificate creation by this pipeline.